johnfraserss/ICS3C/Assignments/10 - Culminating/README.md

 ###Part 2

 Write a reflection paper about your process in Part 1.
 In fewer than 200 words total, respond to **all** the following:

   1. Which way of storing data allowed for easiest access?
 Why?
-  2. Which of the five tasks was the most challenging?
+  2. Which of the five (or more) tasks was the most challenging?
 Why?
   3. Discuss some of the planning and debugging strategies you used to overcome challenges when writing your programs.